alcala21/gettingAndCleaningDataProject/CodeBook.md

 	+ X
 	+ Y
 	+ Z
 	+ NA.
-These values appear when we select a vector magnitude from the calculated.signal column.
+These values appear when we select a vector magnitude from the calculated signal column.

 - **mean**
 	Shows the mean value of the measurements.
 This is an average value for each activity and subject.